-ECU Athletics faces potential lawsuit over elimination of women’s sports teams
+ECU athletics faces potential lawsuit over elimination of women’s sports teams

 GREENVILLE, N.C.
-(WNCT) – ECU’s Athletics Department could face a potential lawsuit over the elimination of the women’s swimming/diving and tennis teams.
+(WNCT) – East Carolina University’s athletics department could face a potential lawsuit over the elimination of the women’s swimming and diving and tennis teams.

-Those teams were cut in May due to financial difficulties caused by the pandemic.

 “I got a call by women at ECU saying, ‘Here’s what happened to us.
 Are they violating Title IX?’
 And the short answer is yes, they are.
 Clearly,” said Bryant.

 Title IX is a federal law prohibiting sexual discrimination by institutions receiving federal funding.
-That includes East Carolina University.
 Under Title IX, participation in university athletics must match undergraduate enrollment rates.

-Bryant calls that a clear Title IX violation, and he says this isn’t his first rodeo.
+Bryant calls that a clear Title IX violation, and he said this isn’t his first rodeo.

 “I was actually the lead trial counsel in the very first Title IX case in the country against a school for discriminating against its women’s athletes,” he said.
 “It was in 1985 against Temple University in Philadelphia.”